 by Djinn

-had imagined her.
-But there she was,
+imagined her.
+But there she was, every

-every detail the way I remembered it.
+detail the way I remembered it.
+The long

-still capable of laughter and love.
-Yes,
+of laughter and love.
+Yes, this was my

 It was like a gift to hold